-Health Indicator Report of Diabetes: Gestational Diabetes
+Health Indicator Report of Diabetes: gestational diabetes

-Gestational diabetes prevalence increases with age and is especially pronounced in women aged 40 or older, for whom the rate is 14.5 percent.
+Gestational diabetes prevalence increases with age and is especially pronounced in women aged 40 or older, for whom the rate is 15.7 percent.

-Data SourceUtah Birth Certificate Database, Office of Vital Records and Statistics, Utah Department of Health
+Data SourceUtah Birth Certificate Database, Office of Vital Records and Statistics, Utah Department of Health and Human Services

 DefinitionPercentages of births listing gestational diabetes on the birth certificate.